MicrosoftDocs/architecture-center/docs/analytics/architecture/fabric-deployment-patterns-content.md

 # Deployment patterns for Microsoft Fabric

 This article outlines four different deployment patterns that you can choose from when you deploy Microsoft Fabric.
-For each deployment pattern, learn about considerations, recommendations, and any potential nonreversible decisions that you should be aware of for your Fabric deployment.
+Learn about considerations, recommendations, and any potential nonreversible decisions that you should be aware of for each deployment pattern.

 The following design areas are described for each Fabric deployment pattern: